Red Cow interchange

 The Red Cow interchange is a major road junction in west Dublin, Ireland on the M50, meeting the N7 Naas Road (to Cork and Limerick) at a free-flow grade-separated junction which incorporates a tram line.
 The N7 route commences at this junction, junction 1 on the N7 and junction 9 on the M50, and the Naas Road from the city centre via Inchicore to the Red Cow interchange comprises part of the R110 and the R810.
 The junction is the busiest road junction in Ireland.
-Before a recent upgrade, it frequently had tailbacks several kilometres long on the routes leading to it.
+In its original configuration, with traffic signals governing many movements, it frequently had tailbacks several kilometres long on the routes leading to it.

 Original configuration

 Opened in 1990 as part of the M50 Western Parkway project, the junction was originally a grade-separated interchange from the point of view of M50 travellers; however, for N7 motorists it was a signal-controlled roundabout with negotiation of traffic lights required for all movements.
 From 1994 onwards the roundabout became the terminus of the N7 road following the decision to detrunk the road inside the M50 (becoming the R110 road).

 The nickname Mad Cow roundabout was commonly used to refer to the junction, referring to the slang term given to cattle suffering from the brain disease BSE.
 The actual name of the roundabout referred to the "Red Cow Inn", a landmark pub formerly in the vicinity.
 The Red Cow Moran hotel stands adjacent to the interchange today.